playlegendold/LegendServiceRegistry/README.md

 }
 ```

-This class provides an implementation of our created interface.
+This class provides an implementation of your created interface.
 It's also possible to directly implement Service interface in this class and do it without an additional interface.
 ```java
 public class TestServiceImplementation implements TestService {